BorArt22/project-7-message-passing/deployment/README.md

         - containerPort: 9092
 '''
 Again, we are creating two resources — service and deployment — for a single Kafka Broker.
 We run kubectl apply -f kafka.yaml.
 We verify this by seeing the pods in our namespace.

+# Creating a Kafka Topic

+Steps to create topic via commandline : (assumed zookeeper running on port 2181 and kafka server on 9092)

+Get inside the kafka pod by using this command kubectl exec -it kafka-pod-name -- /bin/bash

+Create the topic by using below command kafka-topics.sh --bootstrap-server localhost:9092 --create --topic <topic-name> --replication-factor 1 --partitions 3

+you can verify the message produce and consume using below commands-
+a) produce-->
+kafka-console-producer.sh --broker-list localhost:9092 --topic <topic-you-created-before>

+provide some message
+b) consume-->
+kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic <topic-you-created-before> --from-beginning

+you can see the message(provided by producer) here